bhawanaprasain/Capstone_project/README.md

 FastAPI: Utilizes FastAPI, a modern, fast web framework for building APIs with Python 3.7+.
 ChromaDB: Integrates ChromaDB for efficient storage and retrieval of chat conversations and PDF documents.
 LLM (Large Language Model): Leverages LLM(Mistral 7b) to enhance the chat experience with advanced natural language understanding.
-FAQ Integration: Allows users to get answers for questions that are specific to the servicer provider.
+FAQ Integration: Allows users to get answers for questions that are specific to the service provider.

 ## Installation